REX-07-sudo/Emotion_Classification/README.md

 - Both confusion matrices are in .ipynb file.
 - As surprised class was dropped so don't test the web app on surprised emotion audio.
 - Tested on deploying on streamlit and requirements.txt is also provided.
+- Use python version 3.9 for deploying on streamlit.